 - They renew the forests.
 Sick and / or weak specimens do not withstand the passage of a typhoon, so when they are uprooted they leave room for a seed to germinate and grow.

 - Fill dams and recharge aquifers so farmers can benefit.
+For more information about this process, you can consult the most destructive typhoons of recent years.

 - They help lower the temperature in the tropics which would otherwise be higher.